User & Developer Guide

 Step 1.
 Open a Jupyter notebook, IPython environment, or start Python from the terminal and import the scholaris core module:

 Step 2.
-Initialize the Assistant
+Initialize the Assistant class:

-Make sure the Ollama app is installed on your local computer and Llama 2 7B has been downloaded and is running before initializing the assistant.
+Make sure the Ollama app is installed on your local computer and Llama 3.1 8B has been downloaded and is running before initializing the assistant.
 Otherwise, the initialization will abort.

 If no additional arguments are passed, the assistant is initialized with Llama 3.1 8B, a set of core functions and a default system message.
 During initialization, messages are printed to indicate whether credentials such as API keys and email are loaded from the environment variables (more on that below), and whether a local data directory already exists or has been created.

-class with the default parameters:
+Initialize the Assistant class with the default parameters:

-= Assistant() assistant
+assistant = Assistant()

 Loaded Semantic Scholar API key from the environment variables.